 Quantum mechanics is the branch of physical science that studies nature on tiny scales.
 Indeed, the study of electromagnetic radiation is among the fields of study of this discipline, but that has nothing to do with viruses.
 The ‘quantum leap’ can make sense if we talk about science fiction, but not microbiology.

-Cowen’s premise is the damage that electromagnetic fields cause to health, something that is not scientifically proven either.
+Cowen’s premise is the damage that electromagnetic fields cause to health, which is not scientifically proven.
 Indeed, 5G technology uses radio waves.
 But not all radio waves are the same.

 The electromagnetic spectrum (the range of intensity of radio waves) comprises different types of radiation.
 Thus, the amount of energy transported by each class will be different, as will the dangers to human health.